captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-But there should be no profit in this for you.
+But there would be no profit in this for you.

 ---

 ## TEIRESIAS: